 - Es Campur- Shaved Ice.

-What is bail belly?
+What is a Bali belly?

 Bali Belly is also known as “Traveller’s Diarrhoea ” It comes from eating contaminated food or drinking contaminated water.
 You get watery diarrhoea, and sometimes vomiting, fever, bloating or tummy cramps.
 It usually lasts between 1 and 5 days.
 In 10% of people it lasts more than 2 weeks.

 Does Bali belly go away on its own?